Th3Hypn0tist/Flypad2Joy/README.md

 Edit the generated flypad.conf if needed.

-Run the script again — now it uses that config.
+Run the script again and power on the FlyPad.